Yuriko Koike: Governor of Tokyo

-Koike announced on August 29 that Tokyo will begin implementation of the world’s fastest mobile internet network.
-Leading the charge is Manabu Miyasaka, the newly appointed counselor to the governor on digital transformation of Tokyo, and former chairman of Yahoo!
+Koike announced on 29 August 2022 that Tokyo would begin implementation of the world's fastest mobile internet network.
+Leading the charge is Manabu Miyasaka, the newly appointed counselor to the governor on digital transformation of Tokyo and former chairman of Yahoo!
 Japan Corporation.

 Koike ran her platform based on seven zeros, which were basically socio-economic problems faced by residents of Tokyo.
-Out of these goals, she was able to reduce the number of children on the waitlist to get admission in day care and cutting down the number of euthanized dogs and cats.
-However, critics say other issues like tackling the overwork culture, reducing crowding on rush hour trains, and getting rid of above-ground electricity poles have not yet been achieved.
+Out of these goals, she was able to reduce the number of children on waitlists to gain admission to daycares and cutting down the number of euthanized dogs and cats.
+However, critics say other goals like tackling the overwork culture, reducing crowding on rush hour trains, and getting rid of above-ground electricity poles have not yet been achieved.